Explore the Agenda

 1:30 pm Leveraging Human Genetics to Advance Precision Medicine in CKD: Translating APOL1 & Amino Acid Transporter Insights into Clinical Progress

-Senior Vice President & Head of Research, Maze Therapeutics
+Senior Vice President & Head Of Research, Maze Therapeutics

 • Defining distinct CKD-susceptible populations through APOL1 genetic variants and exploring the potential to modulate this biology with a small-molecule inhibitor supported by favorable Phase 1 safety and pharmacokinetic results